KestrelInstitute/Specware/README.txt

 (despite the 'linux' in the name, this script should work on MacOS as well).

-4a.
-On Linux, to start a new emacs with Specware running in it, execute:
-Specware/Applications/Specware/bin/linux/Specware-gnu

-4b.
-On Mac OS X, to start a new emacs with Specware running in it, execute:
+4. On Linux or Mac OS X, to start a new emacs with Specware running in it, execute: Specware/bin/specware-emacs
-Specware/Applications/Specware/bin/linux/SpecwareMac

 TODO: Add instructions for building on Windows.